Sacrament of Confirmation 2020

 - How did they react when things went wrong?

 Candidates must choose famous saints that they can locate sufficient research information about in order to complete the resarch task.
-Your final saint name is due by April 8th (via Google Form) but your research task is due at Lesson 2 May 8th.
+Your final saint name is due (via Google Form) by May 6th and your research task is due (hardcopy) at Lesson 2 May 6th.

 COMMUNITY SERVICE: Candidates will be asked to complete one hour of Community Service as a sign of Christian witness.
 This service needs to be organised and supervised by parents.
 Ideas include: